TL;DR:

 #5.
 Permissive Policies

 Betting, adult, crypto – we haven’t forgotten about you guys.
-Unlike strict video and banner policies, you can promote virtually anything with push advertising, as long as the user is okay with it.
+Unlike strict video and banner policies, push advertising allows you to promote virtually anything, as long as the user is okay with it.

 What Are the Best Practices for Push Advertising?